devchallenges-io/curriculum/2-responsive-web/challenges/group_1/3-testimonial-page.md

   - The page should be responsive on different screen sizes.
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "Testimonial Page Challenge"
+  title: "Testimonial Page Challenge | HTML & CSS project"
-  description: "This challenge is to practice more advanced HTML and CSS skills.
-The challenge is to create a simple testimonial page that you need use grid, media queries, icons,..."
+  description: "This project is to practice more advanced HTML and CSS skills.
+The project is to create a simple testimonial page that you need use grid, media queries, icons,..."
   keywords:
     - "testimonial page"
     - "html css project"